 top of page

-How to Stop Your Dog Jumping on Your Guests
+Effective Techniques to Stop Your Dog From Jumping on Guests

 Understanding Why Dogs Jump on Guests

-Jumping isn't just random behaviour; it stems from their innate desires.
-Dogs often jump because they’re thrilled, seeking attention, or even trying to greet you at their eye level—their way of saying, “Hey!
-Look at me!”
-Sometimes, the behaviour could even be inadvertently encouraged if jumping has previously gained them cuddles or treats.
+Jumping isn't just random behaviour; it stems from innate desires.
+Dogs often jump because they are thrilled, seeking attention, or trying to greet you at their eye level.
+It’s their way of saying, "Hey!
+Look at me!"
+Sometimes, this behaviour can be inadvertently encouraged if they have received cuddles or treats in the past for jumping.

-A young girl, teaching a dachshund dog to sit using a treat
+A lady, teaching a Schnauzer dog to sit using a treat

-A young girl, teaching a dachshund dog to sit using a treat
+A lady, teaching a Schnauzer dog to sit using a treat

 Effective Training Techniques to Stop Jumping

 Teaching your dog not to jump requires consistency, patience, and clear communication.
-Below are some effective methods to guide your dog towards more acceptable behaviours:
+Here are some effective methods to guide your dog toward more acceptable behaviours.

 Teaching Alternative Behaviours

 Instead of discouraging jumping outright, redirect that energy toward positive actions like sitting or staying.
 For instance, train your dog to sit calmly whenever someone enters your home.
-Dogs learn through repetition, so practising this behaviour regularly during quiet times ensures they'll also perform it during more exciting moments.
+Dogs learn through repetition.
+Practicing this behaviour regularly during quiet times ensures they'll perform it during exciting moments.

 You can explore additional ways to engage your dog and reinforce good manners through interactive training activities.